lky1998/multiply_fp32/doc/spec.md

 - Only assert `valid` when `busy == 0`
 - Sample `z` only when `out_valid == 1`
 - Use normal FP32 test values for the main functional checks
+- The test requires bit-exact results - off-by-1 errors will fail
+- Focus on precise rounding implementation to avoid precision errors

 ---